smarinovic/smarinovic.github.io/_posts/2020-07-14-Savant-web-server-BoF.md

 ![opcodes](https://github.com/smarinovic/smarinovic.github.io/blob/master/assets/img/savant_9.png?raw=true)

 Unconditional jump is not possible as opcode for unconditional jump ```\xeb```is badcharacter.
-So we need to use one of "good" characters suchs as following:
+So we need to use one of "good" characters such as following:

 ![whitelist opcodes](https://github.com/smarinovic/smarinovic.github.io/blob/master/assets/img/savant_10.png?raw=true)

 Let's use JNLE instruction.
 For example, we can put value x02 in AL register and compare AL with 0x1.
-Result of such instruction will be "not less or equal" so we could use "jumo if not less of equal" (JNLP) instruction for jumping.
+Result of such instruction will be "not less or equal" so we could use "jump if not less of equal" (JNLP) instruction for jumping.

 ```
 nasm > cmp al, 01